Models for any soil condition

 Designed for flows of up to 100,000 m3 per day, Rewatec SBR systems treat wastewater in optimized batches using tried and tested biological processes that deliver exceptional reliability and efficiency.

-If your needs evolve after installation, our modular systems have the versatility to keep pace.
+If your needs evolve after installation, our modular option have the versatility to keep pace.
 They can be easily expanded, and their treatment parameters can be personalized to meet changing regulations in your area.

 - municipal and industrial treatment plants